-During the year ended December 31, 2017, investing activities provided \$23.5 million in net cash proceeds and were primarily attributable to the \$23.8 million in net cash proceeds received from the purchases and sales of our short-term investments that were offset by the \$0.3 million for the purchase of property and equipment.
+During the year ended December 31, 2019, we used \$27.8 million of net cash in investing activities, primarily attributable to the \$27.2 million in net purchases of our short-term investments and \$0.6 million for the purchase of property and equipment.

-During the year ended December 31, 2018, we used \$59.0 million of net cash in investing activities, primarily attributable to the \$58.7 million in net purchases of our short-term investments and \$0.3 million for the purchase of property and equipment.
+During the year ended December 31, 2018, we used \$59.0 million of net cash in investing activities, primarily attributable to \$58.7 million in net purchases of our short-term investments and \$0.3 million for the purchase of property and equipment.